How to Buy National Grid Stock

 eToro is a multi-asset investment platform.
 The value of your investments may go up or down.
 Your capital is at risk.

-If you want to keep tabs on your new investment in National Grid, click the button below.
+If you want to keep tabs on your new investment in National Grid, click below.

 NYSE: NGG